sitegeist/Sitegeist.LostInTranslation/README.md

 ## Performance

 For every translated node a single request is made to the DeepL API.
-This can lead to significant delay when Documents with lots of nodes are translated.
+This can lead to significant delay when documents with lots of nodes are translated.
 It is likely that future versions will improve this.

 ## Contribution